LeeZeHao/Kiki_Delivery_Docs/features/pythonscript.md

 ### Hardware

-Each component of the drone (Locomotion motors, scissor lift, camera rotation servos, etc) is seperated into its own class.
+In accordance with basic OOP principles, each component of the drone (Locomotion motors, scissor lift, camera rotation servos, etc) is seperated into its own class.

 ----